centreon/centreon-documentation/cloud/administration/api_tokens.md

 title: API tokens
 ---

-Using the Centreon API, a third-party application can perform actions in Centreon.
+Using the API, a third-party application can perform actions in Centreon.
 To be able do that, the third-party application must authenticate itself to Centreon, using a user account and an API token.

 A token is linked to one [Centreon user](../users/users.md).
 API calls will be executed according to the [rights assigned to this user](../users/users.md#user-roles).
 A specific user can have several tokens.